abraunegg/onedrive/docs/usage.md

   --classify-as-big-delete '<path or required value>'
       Number of children in a path that is locally removed which will be classified as a 'big data delete' --cleanup-local-files
-      Cleanup additional local files when using --download-only.
+      Clean up additional local files when using --download-only.
 This will remove local data --confdir '<path or required value>'
       Set the directory used to store the configuration files --create-directory '<path or required value>'
-      Create a directory on OneDrive - no sync will be performed --create-share-link '<path or required value>'
+      Create a directory on OneDrive.
+No synchronisation will be performed --create-share-link '<path or required value>'
       Create a shareable link for an existing file on OneDrive --debug-https
       Debug OneDrive HTTPS communication.
   --destination-directory '<path or required value>'
-      Destination directory for renamed or move on OneDrive - no sync will be performed --disable-download-validation
+      Destination directory for renamed or moved items on OneDrive.
+No synchronisation will be performed --disable-download-validation
       Disable download validation when downloading from OneDrive --disable-notifications